Slicejack/Formjack/README.md

 ## License

-All contents of this package are licensed under the [MIT license].
+All contents of this package are licensed under the [MIT license](https://github.com/Slicejack/Formjack/blob/master/LICENSE).